 An advance directive is a legal form that helps your health care provider and loved ones understand your wishes about medical and mental health care.
 It can help them decide about treatments if you are too ill to make those decisions for yourself.

 The staff at the Student Health Services is available to help you with your Advance Directive.

 is a collaboration between Mental Health America of Virginia (MHAV), the Virginia Department of Behavioral Health and Developmental Services, the University of Virginia and Duke University.
 It provides information to consumers about advance directives.

 provides information about advance directives in Virginia, including links to many forms and informative documents.

 has created a list of frequently asked questions regarding Advance Directives.

-- If you currently have an Advance Directive document, please provide the Student Health Center with a copy.
+- If you currently have an Advance Directive document, please provide the Student Health Services with a copy.